IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 networks, PCEP is well suited for inter-layer path computation.
 {{?RFC5623}} describes a framework for applying the PCE-based architecture to interlayer (G)MPLS traffic engineering.
-Furthermore, section 6.1 of {{?RFC8751}} states the H-PCE applicability for inter- layer or POI.
+Furthermore, section 6.1 of {{?RFC8751}} states the H-PCE applicability for inter-layer or POI.

 {{?RFC8637}} lists various PCEP extensions that apply to ACTN.
 It also lists the PCEP extension for the optical network and POI.